Hebrews 10:26–39 . . .

 29How much more severely do you think someone deserves to be punished who has trampled the Son of God underfoot, who has treated as an unholy thing the blood of the covenant that sanctified them, and who has insulted the Spirit of grace?
 30For we know him who said, “It is mine to avenge; I will repay” [quoted from Deut.
 32:35], and again, “The Lord will judge his people” [from Deut.
 32:36; Psalm 135:14].
 31It is a dreadful thing to fall into the hands of the living God (10:29–31).

-Next we're given three more characteristics of willful, continual, and deliberate sin: (1) disrespecting Father God's Son; (2) profaning Jesus' blood of the new covenant that sanctified him; and (3) insulting the most gracious Spirit.
+Now we're given three more characteristics of willful, continual, and deliberate sin: (1) disrespecting Father God's Son; (2) profaning Jesus' blood of the new covenant that sanctified him; and (3) insulting the most gracious Spirit.
 Such deliberate or defiant sinfulness takes no account of Jesus Christ, or his blood that he shed at Calvary, or for his new covenant that he established by his atoning once-for-all sacrifice.
 It therefore insults the Holy Spirit of grace who presents Christ to us in a glorifying manner.

 The warning of the consequences of sinful defiance is declared in v.
 29's question, which should cause the defiant sinner to pause.
 The verse refers specifically to the offending party being one who was "sanctified" by the blood of Jesus' new covenant.
 The New Testament (and "Hebrews") confirms that salvation cannot be lost (John 10:28–29).
 Those to whom this letter was written weren't Christians who were about to fall from grace into damnation.
 They were believers who, because they'd failed to obey God's Word, were destined to suffer severe consequences; of all people on earth, the Jewish Christians knew better and should have obeyed.

-The pair of Old testament quotations in v.
+The three Old testament quotations in v.
 30 overtly warn that there will be consequences for disobedience, even for God's chosen people, his saved believers.
 The prior verse pointed out that those Christians who knew most about the truth deserved punishment the most for violating that truth.
 You can see in v.
 30 that Deut.
 32:35–36, which is taken from "The Song of Moses," refers to God taking "vengeance" on Israel's enemies, punishing them for their aggression against his people.
 This "Hebrews" passage describes God's punishment of his own deliberately disobedient children.
 Since believers know (better than anyone) the importance and value of Christ's sacrifice, God will respond with painful judgment to those who profane his covenant and insult the Spirit of grace by their intentional, continual sin acts.

 Encouragement, Thanks to a Promised Reward (vv.
 32–35)